osrf/gazebo_tutorials/aerodynamics/tutorial.md

 In the Gazebo window, right click on the model and press `Follow`.
 The user camera will follow the plane during the flight and you will not loose it.

-Go ahead and press '1' to start the preset for take-off.
+Press '1' to start the preset for take-off.
 The propeller should start spinning and the model should gain speed along the landing strip.

-Use the `Down-key` smoothly to pitch up and take-off.
+Use the `Down-arrow key` to pitch up and take-off.
 Try to balance the plane on the air with the arrow keys.

 You can explore all the different control combinations detailed before while